devajsanghvi15/devajsanghvi15.github.io/README.md

 **DSA Used, Design Technique and Performance Analysis**
 * Segment Trees: Divide and conquer, Tree data structure
-  * Time Complexity: O(logN) for both query and update operations, where N is the number of elements
+  * Time Complexity: O(logN) for both query and update operations, where N is the number of elements.
-  * Space Complexity: O(N) where N is the number of elements
+  * Space Complexity: O(N) where N is the number of elements.

 [Code for Segment Tree](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/SegmentTree.cpp){:target="_blank"}